youhengzhou/sysc-4005-project/what to do.md

 -   5x additionally to validate the simulation using Little's law you need to track how long each component spends in a given buffer. (and output the average time for each buffer) This may be difficult for groups that only track the number of components and do not have a data structure associated with the components.

+mean of:

+ins1
+ins22
+ins23
+ws1
+ws2
+ws3

 part 1:

 little's law

+L           average number of items in a system, average buffer occupancy lambda      the average rate at which items enter and leave the system, w           average time that each item spends in the system

+0.470099549/0.010998983